kablondino/Graduation_Project/My_Notes/Bifurcation_thesis.md

  + Particle and heat flux ($\gamma$ is the adiabatic index):
 	$$\Gamma \,=\, -D \frac{\partial n}{\partial r} \\ q \,=\, -\chi n \frac{\partial T}{\partial r} + \frac{\Gamma T}{\gamma - 1}$$

-+ Going to higher confinement can be described as a reduction of transport coefficients: particle $D$ and heat $\chi$
++ Going to higher confinement can be described as a reduction of transport coeffs.: particle $D$ and heat $\chi$

-+ In the turbulent transport model used here, only a mean flow due to $\mathbf{E}\times\mathbf{B}$-drift is used, such that the transport coefficients become a direct function of the normalized radial electric field:
++ In the turbulent transport model used here, only a mean flow due to $\mathbf{E}\times\mathbf{B}$-drift is used, such that the transport coeffs. become a direct function of the normalized radial electric field:
 	$$Z \,=\, \frac{\rho_p e E_r}{T_i}$$

 + To properly describe dynamics, the evolution of the radial electric field must be taken into account via Ampère's law: